Safeguard Your Online Classes and Meetings

 - Set Screen Sharing to "Host Only": By default, all new meetings should be set to "Host Only" for screen sharing; if not, consider implementing this setting.
 This will prevent others from hijacking the screen sharing feature during your class or meeting.
 You can always change this option during a live meeting to allow participants to share their screens for important interactions, e.g. student presentations.

-- Only Authenticated Users Can Join Meetings: This option prohibits anyone who isn't using a registered Pepperdine University Zoom account that is signed into the Zoom app from attending your meeting.
+- Only Authenticated Users Can Join Meetings: This option prohibits anyone who isn't using a registered Zoom account (Pepperdine or personal) that is signed into the Zoom app from attending your meeting.
 Not all community members have registered properly for a Pepperdine Zoom account, so this may stop legitimate attendees from attending your class or meeting.
 Therefore, use this feature with caution and educate your attendees on the proper methods of signing out of any non-Pepperdine Zoom accounts (web and app!), signing into their official Pepperdine account, signing into the Zoom app, and accessing your meeting.

 - Mute Participants on Entry: This meeting setting can help reduce audio issues but will also mute microphones for all attendees as they join the room.
 The ability to allow participants to unmute themselves can be disabled by the host or co-host within the meeting (see the next section below).